sagarvk24/Shravan-AI-YouTube-Video-Processing-with-Speech-to-Text-Q-A-and-Translation/README.md

-# EchoTranscribe: AI YouTube Video Processing with Speech-to-Text, Q&A, and Translation
+# Shravan: AI YouTube Video Processing with Speech-to-Text, Q&A, and Translation

 ## 📌 Overview
-EchoTranscribe is an AI-powered tool designed to process YouTube videos by converting speech to text, translating transcripts, summarizing content, and enabling contextual Q&A.
+Shravan is an AI-powered tool designed to process YouTube videos by converting speech to text, translating transcripts, summarizing content, and enabling contextual Q&A.
 This project leverages on **Speech Recognition**, **Advance NLP**, **Hugging Face**, and **Seq2Seq LLMs**

 ## ✨ Features